ICE-POP 2018 - South Korea Winter Olympics

 International Collaborative Experiment for the Pyeongchang Olympics and

 Paralympics (ICE-POP) 2018 field campaign.
-GPM is providing ground-based
+GPM is provided ground-based

 instruments for forecast and research studies before, during and after

 in Pyeongchang, South Korea.
-Preparations for ICE-POP 2018 began In
+ICE-POP has provided GPM ground validation

-for researching frozen and mixed phase precipitation in complex terrain.
+valuable data better understanding frozen and mixed phase precipitation in

-GPM radars and ground instruments will be used for both nowcasting and
+complex terrain.
+GPM radars and ground instruments were used for both

-NASA will be providing support for field operations of disdrometers (Parsivel),
+NASA provided support for field operations of disdrometers (Parsivel),

 Micro Rain Radars (MRR), and NASA's Precipitation Imaging Processor (PIP).